MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 As global admin you have access to the content in a user’s OneDrive site, but you may want to remove your access to a user’s documents.
 By default, the OneDrive Site Collection Administrator is the owner of the OneDrive account.
 The following steps describe how to remove a Site Collection Admin from a user’s OneDrive site.

+::: moniker range="o365-worldwide"

 1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">admin center</a>  as a global admin or SharePoint admin.

+::: moniker-end

+::: moniker range="o365-germany"

+1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=848041" target="_blank">admin center</a>  as a global admin or SharePoint admin.

+::: moniker-end

+::: moniker range="o365-21vianet"

+1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=850627" target="_blank">admin center</a>  as a global admin or SharePoint admin.

+::: moniker-end

     If you get a message that you don't have permission to access the admin center, then you don't have administrator permissions in your organization.